H-Yulong/DCC/README.md

 The target-language part (right column) should show the resulting label context, type context, term, and type in target language.
 7. Use "Type check" and "Normalize" to verify that the transformation preserves types and reduction behaviors.
-The transformed term should type check and reduce to `()`.
+The transformed term should type check and reduce to `()`, since the transformation is type-preserving (Theorem 3.16) and correct (Corollary 3.13).
 8. Use "Transform to CC" to perform the backward transformation (You may want to delete the contents in the source-language term and type textbox first).
 In this case, the result term should be `((λA:U0. λx:A. x) Unit) ()` and the result type should be `Unit`.

-Apart from the examples, you can also write your own terms in the source and the target language, then normalize/type-check/transform them.
+Apart from the examples, you can also write your own terms in the source and the target language, then normalize/type-check/transform them, and witness type-preservation and correctness of the transformation.
 For instance, start with the fully-dependent composition function in Section 3.1.
 ```
 \A:U0. \B:(A -> U0). \C:(Pi x:A. (B x) -> U0).